 The album 'Ritmos Negros del Perú: Nicomedes Santa Cruz y su Conjunto Cumanana', published by RCA, is released.

-In Nicaragua, the Sandinista Popular Revolution triumphs against the dictatorship of Anastasio Somoza García..
+July: In Nicaragua, the Popular Sandinista Revolution triumphs against the dictatorship of Anastasio Somoza Garcia.

 March 16-18.
 Panama.
 Participates in the 'Consultation of Latin American churches on how to confront racism in the 80's' with the paper 'Racism, racial discrimination and ethnocentrism',